jmarqb/Users-Register-Login-Services/README.md

 ***
 Users Register and Authentication API

-This project is an API developed to control service of register and login of users.
+This project is an API developed to manage user registration and authentication services.

 ### Technologies
 ***